aivarsk/aivarsk.github.io/_posts/2021-11-01-low-latency-kafka-producers.md

 - `socket.nagle.disable` = True
 - `queue.buffering.max.ms` = 0

-I thinkg you should also set `socket.nagle.disable` for low latency consumers to deliver acknowledgments as soon as possible.
+I think you should also set `socket.nagle.disable` for low latency consumers to deliver acknowledgments as soon as possible.